Roll Out A Policy With Audit Mode

 5. tighten the policy if needed

-6. promote the same policy to enforce
+6. promote the same source group to enforce

-Top-level policy mode and per-rule mode do different things.
+Source-group mode and per-rule mode do different things.

 Check Performance Mode First